magento/devdocs/guides/v2.0/install-gde/basics/basics_magento-installed.md

 To determine if the Magento software is installed already, you can access the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} (administration console) or {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} using a web browser.

-**Prerequisite**: You must know the Magento server's host name or IP address, and the {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %} to access the Magento installation.
+**Prerequisite**: You must know the Magento server's hostname or IP address, and the {% glossarytooltip a05c59d3-77b9-47d0-92a1-2cbffe3f8622 %}URL{% endglossarytooltip %} to access the Magento installation.
 If you're not sure, find the information from your system administrator or hosting provider.

 Then open a web browser and go to the URL you were provided.
 Some examples follow: